Getting Started in Amateur Radio — WITHOUT a license!

 Nope.
 Not at all.
 The FCC did away with the Morse code requirement several years ago.
 That doesn’t mean you shouldn’t learn it, though!
 People still use Morse code, or CW as we call it, every day around the world as an effective way to communicate long distances with low power in difficult conditions.

 Today you can pick up a basic handheld radio that will get you on the air talking to other hams for as little as $30.
-We intend to INCLUDE such a handheld radio in the cost of our Technician Class Course, so that you can use it to listen in while you study, and once you get that call sign from the FCC, you can start communicating right away, and do it the right way.
+I highly recommend picking one of these up, so that you can use it to listen in while you study, learn how to program it, and once you get that call sign from the FCC, you can start communicating right away, and do it the right way.